yoshihikosuzuki/gatsby-site/content/pages/about.md

 (日本語は[こちら](/pages/about_jp))

-A bioinformatician.
+A bioinformatician (or computational biologist).

 ## Research theme

 Genome sequence assembly is an inverse problem of reconstructing an original string (of the order of gigabyte in length) from a set of its very short substrings (of kilobyte) that contain observation errors.
-The difficulty of a genome assembly task depends on the content of the original string, and the main theme in my doctoral research was assembly of the most difficult class of sequences: i.e. repetitive sequences.
-More recently, I have been working both on development of fundamental computational methods/programs for more accurate and faster genome assembly and on practical assembly projects of several (non-model) organisms.
+The difficulty of a genome assembly task depends on the content of the original string, and the main theme in my doctoral research was assembly of repetitive sequences in centromeres and metagenomes.
+More recently, I have been working both on development of fundamental computational methods/programs for more accurate and efficient genome assembly and on practical assembly projects of several (model/non-model) organisms.

 ## Employment